 Except for some superficial skin infections, fungal infections are rarely passed from one person to another.

-Fungal infections can affect many areas of the body (systemic) or only one area (localized).
+Fungal infections can affect only one area of the body (localized) or many areas of the body (systemic).

 Opportunistic fungal infections take advantage of a weakened immune system.
 Thus, they usually occur in people with a weakened immune system, such as those with AIDS or those taking drugs that suppress the immune system.
 Opportunistic fungal infections occur worldwide.
 Typical opportunistic fungal infections include